Kathmandu

 Fritz is an excellent organiser so I suggested that he might arrange for an extension lead and an angle grinder.
 We had found a power point not too far away so this he did willingly in preference to laying on a very greasy garage floor.
 He also organised some cold coke which was delightful and I was beginning to appreciate Fritz more and more by the hour.

 By now we had gathered our customary crowd but this time they were all mechanics.
 They were all trying to help but they were very difficult to avoid.
 Every time I stepped back I trod on somebody.
 When I reached for a spanner someone would hand me one, never the right one of course but they were only trying to help.
 Annoyingly tools started to go missing, they hadn’t taken them they had just moved them.
 Fortunately, they soon got fed up watching and started doing their own work.
 I was glad we didn’t let them help us, all they seemed to do was hit things with a big hammer.
 I soon got the axle fixed and then started removing the rear spring.
 None of these repairs were particularly difficult but the conditions, being hot, and dirty, didn’t make things easy.
-The toilet facilities were disgusting to say the least and I avoided them like the plague.
-You might have worked out that this was a Sunday and wondering why all these people were at work.
+The toilet facilities were disgusting, to say the least, and I avoided them like the plague.
+You might have worked out that this was a Sunday and wondered why all these people were at work.
 At the time, the only national day off in Nepal was a Saturday.
 On the following Tuesday, a vote was about to take place by the local council to possibly pass a two-day weekend break.
 If we had come a week later this garage might not have been open.I soon had the rear spring off and to replace the damaged main leaf I needed an electric drill to drill out the long rivet that holds the leaves together.
 One of my many assistants dashed off to find a hand drill and he soon returned clutching a Japanese electric drill and a box of drill bits.
 I opened the box of bits and realised that they didn’t drill many holes in Kathmandu.
 The drill bits in this box had been sharpened to drill in the wrong direction.
 I had taken several tools from my own tool kit when I left home and I also had some from my son’s.
-Fortunately, I had taken a nine millimetre drill from Stephen’s toolbox which cut through the rivet as if it was butter.
+Fortunately, I had taken a nine-millimetre drill from Stephen’s toolbox which cut through the rivet as if it were butter.
 If it had been from my kit it would have taken all day to drill it out.
 The extension lead that our audience provided caused quite a sensation.
 It was two strands of wire with bare ends stuffed into the socket.
-At the other end the wires were twisted around each other.
+At the other end, the wires were twisted around each other.
 There was no tape and nothing to protect you from 240 volts all too easy to step on.
 I held up the ends of the wire to show Fritz and he quickly took some photographs.
 The lead for the welder turned out to be the same but we soon found some tape and made the ends reasonably safe.

 The spring was almost fitted and half the repairs were almost complete.
 I asked our welder to find me some strips of metal to reinforce the damaged chassis.
 He provided a tape measure and proceeded to measure the length and width of material needed.
 He had a poor command of English but he seemed to know what I wanted.
 He had obviously made plenty of repairs of this nature.
-He disappeared to get the metal and by the time he returned the car was back on its wheels.
+He disappeared to get the metal and by the time he returned, the car was back on its wheels.
 The welder had exceeded my request ten times over, not only had he got the perfect dimensions for the strip of metal, he had formed it into almost the exact shape of the damaged rear chassis.
 He had done this back at his own workshop without sight of the car.
 This man had saved me hours of work and the repairs were going to be strong and look good thanks to him.
-With the new welding mask, taped-up extension leads, jacked-up body and the nicely made reinforcing plates, things were looking up.
+With the new welding mask, taped-up extension leads, jacked-up body and nicely made reinforcing plates, things were looking up.
 I was confident that I would get the major jobs finished that day which would just leave re-fitting the body which we could do the next morning.
 That would just leave the service to carry out and to give the car a good clean.
 It doesn’t sound much if you say it quickly.
 The angle grinder that the garage had supplied had only one abrasive cutting disc.
 It was their only one the discs don’t last long when you grind with them.
 I made good use of its short life by grinding away the lumpy bits of the Chinese welding on the outside of the chassis.
 The nasty bracket stuck on the inside I cut out with a sharp chisel I had brought with me.
 I made two long clean cuts along the route of the crack with a hacksaw, which would allow me to bend the chassis back in position before welding.

 I asked the garage welder for something to heat the chassis with because it would be impossible to straighten if it was cold.
 He dashed off and came back with the biggest blowlamp I had ever seen.
 It must have held a half gallon of paraffin.
 The manager and the garage welder sat down and started the lighting-up procedure.
-Fifteen minutes later they bought me this monster with roaring flames coming out of it over a foot long.
+Fifteen minutes later they brought me this monster with roaring flames coming out of it over a foot long.
 I doubted whether it would be hot enough but after all their efforts I had to try.
 As soon as I pointed it at the chassis it spat out an extra-long flame of half-burnt paraffin.
 The fuel tank was still installed in the car and it was located only inches away from the repair sight.
 I took the safe option and put the blow lamp down, pointing it away from the car as it continued to belch out fire like a flame thrower.
 I attempted to set the bent chassis straight again but failed.
 I had found a long pole but it just bent under my efforts.
-I walked away from the car to find another cold coke when the garage worker came over with an oxy- propane welding set.
+I walked away from the car to find another cold coke when the garage worker came over with an oxy-propane welding set.
 This little gem had been stashed away in some hiding place for some reason I couldn’t think of.
 Perhaps oxygen or propane is difficult to get hold of in Nepal.
 Anyway, I soon had the chassis hot enough to bend it back into shape with the help of my bent pole.

 As I began to weld the chassis, the two welders sat as close to me as they could.
 I’m sure they were waiting for me to mess up.
 I am sure most of the mechanics thought we were totally mad and couldn’t possibly be able to weld as well as repair cars.
 I reflected on the problems we had experienced earlier that day trying to find a garage.
-It dawned upon me why we had so much trouble, the skills of these people are individual, one man can weld, another one repairs brakes, another does the cooling system problems, electrics, bodies, oil changes.
+It dawned upon me why we had so much trouble, the skills of these people are individual, one man can weld, another one repairs brakes, and another does the cooling system problems, electrics, bodies, and oil changes.
 All of these separate jobs are not only carried out by different people they are carried out at different locations.
 That’s why we had so many strange looks when we asked for a garage.
 Apart from the one we had been lucky to find there were none.
-In Nepal, you have different people doing their own job on a car.
+In Nepal, you have different people doing their own jobs in a car.
 When they have finished their job, it moves on to somebody else for their speciality and this carries on until a car is serviced or repaired.
 It also explains the help we got from our onlookers.
 If you ask a guy to help you do something that isn’t in his area of expertise then you get bad help.
 If you ask someone that does have some knowledge of the subject matter then it seems to work well.
 Now I understood why the welders were waiting for me to start welding.
 As far as they were concerned I couldn’t be a mechanic and a welder.
 They were all set to jump in and take over.

 They were to be disappointed, as soon as they saw the welding rod stuck to the car they came in like a shot.
 I made the first stroke of the welding rod across the chassis and a stream of sparks fell to the floor.
 I turned to look at them both, they were even closer now and squatting down right by my side.
 I was determined to put on a good show so I chose a long easy weld along the repair plate.
 Three minutes later I had stopped welding.
 I knew I had produced an attractive weld.
-The two welders were waiting for me to chip of the slag to expose the fresh weld and one of them handed me the chipping hammer.
+The two welders were waiting for me to chip off the slag to expose the fresh weld and one of them handed me the chipping hammer.
 I gave the slag a light touch, and it crumbled off the weld which only happens with a neat flat weld.
 It was a gleaming almost perfect weld and as I turned again towards my inspectors initially I could see that their mouths were wide open, eyes popping out of their heads and then they started muttering something in their local tongue.

 They moved back to give me more space to work.
 At home, I am only a fair welder but to these guys I was good.
 From then on the garage welder didn’t leave my side, he wanted to make sure that whatever I did he was going to watch and perhaps learn something.
 Everything went well with the welding, I hadn’t used an arc welder for some years because they are virtually obsolete at home, but it’s like riding a bike and you never forget.
 The chassis repairs went well as expected.
 Walter was pleased because he knew he was going to get back into the rally without any further delays.
 With the welding done and things tidied up at that end of the car, I started to help sort out the kit with Fritz.
 The lighting which the garage provided was our usual two strands of cable but this time suspended from the ceiling.
 With a very dim bulb installed it was six feet higher than the car and ten feet to one side, it was practically useless.
 I said to Walter that we were way ahead of schedule and would have plenty of time tomorrow to finish off.
 Walter insisted that he carried on to fit one more body bolt.
 I wandered off to check on who was going to look after things tonight.